 - 11.1 This section primarily relates to premises where alcohol is sold with or without any other licensable activity.
 Reference is made to Chapter 12 of this statement of policy which relates to licensed hours for sales of alcohol for consumption off the premises.
-The Board expects that all applicants for all types of licensed premises will consider hours of trading to be an important issue when preparing their operating plans. - 11.2 In determining its approach to the hours of trading, the Board has given full consideration to what is stated in the Guidance.
+The Board expects that all applicants for all types of licensed premises will consider hours of trading to be an important issue when preparing their operating plans. - 11.2 In determining its approach to the hours of trading, the Board has given full consideration to what is stated in the National Guidance [Ilink to National Guidance].
 In particular, the Board has noted the Guidance that in considering applications for licensed hours Boards may wish to consider applications for up to 14 hours as being reasonable but local circumstances and views of local licensing forums should always be considered. - 11.3 The Board recognises the importance of taking into account all the statutory licensing objectives laid down in the Act in its assessment of any application for a licence, including consideration of the hours of trading.
 In addition, the Board is aware that there is a strong view in some areas against allowing later opening of licensed premises.
-This view is particularly strong in mixed residential and commercial areas.
-The Board recognises that when considering appropriate licensed hours for applications then consideration will require to be given to the specific location of the applicant premises on a case by case basis. - 11.4 The Board will consider a restriction on opening hours as one mechanism of combating antisocial behaviour, if appropriate. - 11.5 The Board recognises the value and necessity of a level playing field when determining hours of trading.
+This view is particularly strong in mixed residential and commercial areas or where there is limited public transport options at the proposed closing time.
+The Board recognises that when considering appropriate licensed hours for applications then consideration will require to be given to the specific location of the applicant premises on a case by case basis. - 11.4 The Board will consider a restriction on opening hours as one mechanism of combating antisocial behaviour, if appropriate either with new applications in affected locations, or in requests for major variations to existing licenses.

+11.5 The Board recognises the value and necessity of a level playing field when determining hours of trading.
 In its experience the granting of extended hours in recognition of a particular style of trading merely leads to trade competitors adopting the same arguments in seeking similar hours and a process ensues which leads to the extended hours becoming the norm.
 The Board is anxious that this should not happen in Edinburgh.